finnagin/OperationsAndWorkflows/docs/overlay_compute_jaccard.md

     example: n0
     type: string
   virtual_relation_label:
-    description: An label to help identify the virtual edge in the relation field.
+    description: The key of the query graph edge that corresponds to the knowledge graph edges that were added by this operation.
     example: J1
     type: string
 required: